Cynthia Grace-McCaskey, PhD

 University of South Florida, 2012

 I am a cultural anthropologist with a focus on applied environmental anthropology.
-I hold a joint position between the Institute for Coastal Science and Policy (ICSP) and the Department of Anthropology at East Carolina University.
+I hold a joint position between the Coastal Studies Institute (CSI) and the Department of Anthropology at East Carolina University.
 I received a M.A. in Marine Affairs and Policy from the Rosenstiel School of Marine and Atmospheric Science at the University of Miami in 2006, and a Ph.D. in Applied Anthropology from the University of South Florida in 2012.
 My research interests include political ecology, marine resource management, traditional ecological knowledge, social-ecological systems, and cooperative resource management and institutions.

 My dissertation research included extensive ethnographic fieldwork utilizing a political ecology approach to examine the participation of marine resource users in fisheries management in St. Croix, U.S. Virgin Islands.
 After completing my dissertation fieldwork, I moved to Hawai`i to conduct applied research for NOAA Fisheries and the University of Hawai`i.
 During my five years in that position, I worked with fishing communities throughout the U.S. Western Pacific region, including Hawai`i, American Samoa, Guam, and the Commonwealth of the Northern Mariana Islands.
 I joined the Department of Anthropology and ICS faculty in January 2016, and am eager to continue examining marine resource management issues in the Caribbean, Western Pacific, and locally in North Carolina.DOWNLOAD CINDY'S CV